marma/tiniestarchive/README.md

 ** This is currently experimental software not intended for production use  **

-The Tiniest Archive is an attempt at building a minimal digital archive that still support basic OAIS functionality.
+The Tiniest Archive is an attempt at building a minimal digital archive that still support some OAIS fundamentals through the use of package instances and package resources.
+It does, on purpose, not deal with metadata or any understanding of the content within these instances/resources.
+The aim is to provide a clear separation between package descriptions / file integrity and information conserning

-## Design
+## Design considerations

 ### Simplicity